 The Big Pants (part three)

 It made sense.
 Even at about the time he’d had his third ear infection, there’d been stuff out there, some public debate, as Perry recalled, about overtreatment.
-He’d been a fat kid by the sixth grade—not chubby, but to his own mind, gross—struggling on stairs, goggled at with exasperation by adults, who seemed to think he could work harder.
+He’d been a fat kid by the sixth grade—not just chubby, as his Mom said, but to his own mind, gross—struggling on stairs, goggled at with exasperation by adults, who seemed to think he could work harder.
 At something.

 Maybe it was the amoxicillin.
 Maybe he starved for trace elements ground into pepperoni sausage, some mineral in a cow’s fodder that could find its way into a bacon cheeseburger.

 But the misery was real.
 Depression was the reason he hadn’t thought it through well enough, that Jason might get hurt too.
 His nephew’s telling him had been a real act of heroism.
-Perry figured his family found him an embarrassment, and if there’d been a temptation to join in with a peer group, to laugh and keep secrets, he couldn’t have blamed the kid.
+Perry figured his family found him an embarrassment, and if it seemed tempting to join in with a peer group, to laugh and keep secrets, he couldn’t have blamed the kid.
 Jason’s embarrassment had indeed been evident.
 Face red, half turned away, he’d said it.

 “There’s some people, who are like, stalking you.
 They take vids…um…you know, like when they see you out someplace.
 So like, they send an alert, and they invite people to watch you…getting in the van, or something.”